adalicious/aiken-gift-card/README.md

 <img src="public/extensions.png"  alt="extensions">

-You have the option to run this application from inside a `Cardano Workspace` or by exposing the extensions to external dApps.

-When running from a `Cardano Workspace` you can default the ENV variables to the information already available in your Workspace.

- - `KUPO_URL`: `KUPO_API_HOST:KUPO_API_PORT`
- - `OGMIOS_URL`: `OGMIOS_API_HOST:OGMIOS_API_PORT`
+For more information about how to manage the extension in your project check the [documentation](https://docs.demeter.run/guides/extensions)

-When running from your local environment make sure you are exposing the extension to be available for external dApps.
+After the extension is enabled, make sure you are exposing the `Http Port` to be available for external dApps.
 The URL provided should be the value to set in your ENVs.

 <img src="public/expose-port.png"  alt="expose-port">